126.96.36.199 When are employers required to provide PLP?

 - the person will have been employed by the employer (or by the Commonwealth) for 12 months or more immediately prior to the child's expected or actual DOB or placement where adoption is involved (as relevant), and

-- instalments of PLP are likely to be payable by the employer to the person for at least 8 weeks (40 consecutive PPL days - 1.1.P.170).
+- instalments of PLP are likely to be payable by the employer to the person for at least 8 weeks (40 consecutive days that are weekdays).

 The employer must also have an ABN.
 This requirement does not apply where the person's employment is as a law enforcement officer or defence force member.